 We consider these two types of magnesium to be the best options on the market.

-Designs for Health's supplement also passed ConsumerLab testing, which is an independent organization that tests supplements for label accuracy and contaminants.
+Designs for Health Magnesium Malate is our top magnesium malate pick, because it provides an effective magnesium dose and also passed ConsumerLab testing, which is an independent organization that tests supplements for label accuracy and contaminants.

-Interested consumers can check out Designs for Health Magnesium Malate at this link to its official Amazon listing.
+Interested consumers can check out Designs for Health Magnesium Malate at this link to the product's official Amazon listing.

 Is Topical Magnesium Effective?